tolauwae/phd-thesis/src/remote/remote.typ

 The threads and stack switching proposals allow WebAssembly to run asynchronous code, this could then be used to add interrupts to WebAssembly.
 These proposals themselves do not provide a dedicated system for interrupts.
 Developers would have to implement a complete callback handling system in WebAssembly themselves.
 Without a dedicated system for interrupts, everything would have to be implemented directly into WebAssembly, which is not a trivial task.
 Additionally, both proposals allow the space taken by the stack(s) to grow fast, an unwanted side effect on memory constrained devices.
 WARDuino only executes one callback at a time keeping the stack size as low as possible.

-A very recent chapter by #cite(<phipps-costin23:continuing>, form: "prose");, alternatively proposes a universal target for non-local control flow that relies on effect handlers @plotkin09:handlers.
+A recent chapter by #cite(<phipps-costin23:continuing>, form: "prose");, alternatively proposes a universal target for non-local control flow that relies on effect handlers @plotkin09:handlers.
 In our opinion this solution is more attractive than the threads and stack switching proposal, primarily due to its simplicity—it only adds three new instructions—and its universality.
 Similar to the stack switching proposal, a callback handling system comparable to the one described here, could most likely be built on top of this system.
 However, continuations are still expensive, since they also need to save the entire stack.
 Furthermore, the proposal is again not enough to support asynchronous primitives.
 The effect handlers would only allow us to create a system for handling interrupts with callback functions, directly in WebAssembly code.
 In this case, we arrive at the same solution we have outlined in this chapter, except the implementation has moved from the virtual machine to WebAssembly code.
 It is not clear whether this approach would have any benefits.

 The WebAssembly System Interface (WASI) @hickey20:webassemblywasi is a collection of standardized APIs for system level interfaces.
 It is not part of the official WebAssembly standard, but is widely used.
 The WASI `pthreads` API could be used to implement interrupts in WebAssembly.
 WASI provides a means to access system level APIs in WebAssembly.
 As with our approach, these API functions can be imported from a module named `env`.
 The expectation is that the WASI `pthreads` API could be used to implement a callback handling system.
 Again, this is currently only an idea, as we are not aware of anyone actually realizing such an implementation.
 Building a callback handling system on top of WASI already has its own challenges, but using it on embedded systems adds an additional layer of constraints.
 As a start, simply supporting the full WASI specification on embedded devices has proven to be complicated in practice @massey21:wasm3.
 To the best of our knowledge there is no WebAssembly runtime for constrained devices that fully supports WASI.
 Moreover, this approach does not seem to have much traction in the community, as there are several online discussion threads to add a more dedicated API for asynchronous interrupts to WASI#footnote[In particular the #link(
     "https://github.com/WebAssembly/WASI/issues/79",